 - Staff will be on location throughout the attraction in case of any emergencies that might occur or if the events become too much for the visitors

 Asylum Manila tickets are priced at Php699 during weekdays and Php799 during weekends.
 Wanna save 30% off?
 Book online instead!

 6. Bring family and friends to Manila Ocean Park

-More than just the aquarium, other recreational attractions that can be experienced by visitors in the park include the jellyfish exhibit, the birds and reptile’s sanctuary, the animal shows and the personal encounters with penguins through the Trails of Antarctica.
-After exploring various attractions in the park, there are even relaxing activities for guests such as fish spa — otherwise, you can opt to stay for a night in Hotel H2O.
+More than just the aquarium, other recreational attractions that can be experienced by visitors in the park include the jellyfish exhibit, the birds and reptile sanctuary, the animal shows, and the personal encounters with penguins through the Trails of Antarctica.
+After exploring various attractions in the park, there are even relaxing activities for guests such as a fish spa — otherwise, you can opt to stay for a night in Hotel H2O.